 - lily (n.)

-- Old English lilie, from Latin lilia, plural of lilium "a lily," cognate with Greek leirion, both perhaps borrowed from a corrupted pronunciation of an Egyptian word.
+- Old English lilie, from Latin lilia, plural of lilium "a lily," cognate with Greek leirion, both perhaps borrowed from a corrupted pronunciation of an eastern Mediterranean word (de Vaan compares Coptic hreri, hleli "lily").
 Used in Old Testament to translate Hebrew shoshanna and in New Testament to translate Greek krinon.
 As an adjective, 1530s, "white, pure, lovely;" later "pale, colorless" (1580s).

-Also from the Latin word are German lilie, French lis, Spanish lirio, Italian giglio.
-The lily of the valley translates Latin lilium convallium (Vulgate), a literal rendition of the Hebrew term in Song of Solomon ii:1.
-It apparently was applied to a particular plant (Convallaria majalis) first by 16c.
+The lily of the valley translates Latin lilium convallium (Vulgate), a literal rendition of the Hebrew term in Song of Solomon ii:1; in modern times the name was applied to a particular plant (Convallaria majalis) apparently first by 16c.
 German herbalists.
 Lily pad is from 1834, American English.
+For gild the lily see gilded.